Finding the best men’s groin deodorant: Science, safety, and what actually works

 • Tell your clinician exactly what is happening: odor only, odor plus itch, burning, rash, or discharge.

-• Ask whether any current medications, diabetes, obesity, or hormone problems could be contributing.
+• Ask whether medications, diabetes, obesity, or skin conditions (intertrigo, eczema, fungal infection) could be contributing.

-• For obvious fungal or bacterial infections, your clinician may swab the area or start a topical antifungal or antibiotic.
+• For suspected fungal or bacterial infections, your clinician may examine the skin closely, perform a bedside test, or start a targeted topical antifungal or antibiotic.

 2. Build a smart groin-care routine and pick the right product.

 • Wash gently once a day.
-Use lukewarm water and a mild, pH-balanced cleanser; skip harsh soaps and scrubbing pads that damage the barrier.[7]
+Use lukewarm water and a mild, pH-balanced cleanser.
+Skip harsh soaps and aggressive scrubbing that can damage the barrier.[6]

 • Dry thoroughly.
 Pat dry with a clean towel, including under the scrotum and in thigh creases.
 A brief cool-air blow-dryer session on low can help men who sweat heavily.